-It must be pointed out that Peru is an active member of the Asia Pacific Economic Cooperation (APEC) Forum, together with 20 other economies from that Region.
-It is also a member country of the Latin American Integration Association (ALADI) and a State Member of the Southern Common Market (MERCOSUR).
-Recently and through the Country Program, the process of incorporating Peru in the Organization for Economic Cooperation and Development (OECD) has begun.
-This represents a key tool for Peru for the success of the strategy and the process directed at succeeding with the entry of Peru in said organization.
+It must be pointed out that Peru is an active member of the Asia Pacific Economic Co-operation (APEC) Forum, togheter with 20 other economies from that Region.
+It is also a member country of the Latin American Integration Association (ALADI) and a Associate State to the Southern Common Market (MERCOSUR).
+Peru is currently implementing a Country Program with the Organization for Economic Co-operation and Development (OECD).
+Peru has expressed its will to become a full member of OECD.